FREQUENTLY ASKED QUESTIONS

 All courses at Shady Grove are taught by the same iSchool faculty; the program consists of the same required courses and has the same graduation requirements as the one offered at the College Park campus.
 Students who complete the InfoSci program at Shady Grove graduate and receive a degree/diploma from the University of Maryland, College Park, College of Information Studies.

-As an InfoSci students at Shady Grove, you have access to all Shady Grove and College Park events and scholarships.
+As an InfoSci student at Shady Grove, you have access to all Shady Grove and College Park events and scholarships.

 InfoSci students at Shady Grove can take advantage of the career events and scholarships from both campuses, Shady Grove and College Park.